jarvanh/pulse-sms-android/README.md

 or the app's [website](https://messenger.klinkerapps.com/overview) for a more comprehensive overview of the app's features, platforms, and functionality!

-Many other Pulse platforms are also open source.
-If you would like to take a look at them, you can find them on Klinker Apps [GitHub](https://github.com/klinker-apps).
+Many other Pulse platforms are also open source (all but the backend).
+If you would like to take a look at them, you can find them on Klinker Apps [GitHub](https://github.com/klinker-apps?q=pulse).

 ## Compiling Pulse